Jump to main content

 STEP 4: Other Requirements

-Based on your medical history or the amount of insurance you are applying for, you will be notified if any additional information is needed to assess your application.
+You will be notified with any additional information is needed to assess your application.
+This could be based on your medical history or the amount of coverage for which you’ve applied.
 Arrange for the completion of any additional requirements as soon as possible.

 timeline image